naschidaniel/milena-and-her-dog/README.md

 # milena-and-her-dog

 A simple blog, created with the Static Site Generator [Pelican](https://getpelican.com/).
-For the styling and the UI interface [tailwindcss](https://tailwindcss.com/) is used.
 In section [CHANGELOG](#CHANGELOG) the already implemented parts of the websites are listed.